MartinWinton/Instagram/README.md

 ## Video Walkthrough

-Here's a walkthrough of Logging in, infinite refresh, pull to refresh, and likes.
+Here's a walkthrough of Logging in, infinite refresh, pull to refresh, and likes:

 <img src='Gifs/InstagramStart.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-Here's a walkthrough accessing the detail view both by clicking on a feed post and by clicking on a post on a user's profile.
+Here's a walkthrough accessing the detail view both by clicking on a feed post and by clicking on a post on a user's profile:

 <img src='Gifs/InstagramDetailView.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />